PLEASE NOTE: Hacking – Julian Assange is a work in progress. Last edited March 2019.

 What the Hopepeak crew understood about cargoes being delivered around Asia in 1967 and their assessment of the import of such, as it turned out, was a better, more analytical understanding of the situation, compared to the public servants advising the then-Australian Liberal Government that it was ok to trade with Mao Tse-tung on humanitarian grounds.

-Seamen visiting Communist China were not permitted outside the harbour compound because of the unrest in that part of the world, so we became quite a tight-knit group; playing ping-pong, playing cards and talking.
-It was from this sort of contact with other seafarers that I learned that ships just a few berths away from ours had been unloading grain in Vietnam.
+Seamen visiting Communist China were not permitted outside the harbour compound because of the unrest in that part of the world, so we became quite a tight-knit group; playing ping-pong, cards and talking with other seaman.
+It was from this sort of contact with other seafarers that I learned that ships just a few berths away from ours had previously unloaded grain in Vietnam.
 While there was no mention of what part of Vietnam they had been to, Communist China would certainly not be taking grain to South Vietnam because China supported the North.
 Seafarers were, once again, acquiring knowledge about the world, just as history shows us that information is acquired and passed down from one generation to another.

-Did the public servants advising the government know that Mao was suppling Albania, North Korea and North Vietnam with free grain, prior to the loading of the MS Hopepeak?
-Were these public servants aware, like some later public servants during 2005 to 2007 who received middlemen kickbacks worth millions during the Saddam Hussein Australian Wheat Board (AWB) grain scandal.
+Did the public servants advise the government that Mao was suppling Albania, North Korea and North Vietnam with free grain, prior to the loading of the MS Hopepeak?
+Were these public servants aware, like some later public servants from 2005 to 2007 who received middlemen kickbacks worth millions during the Saddam Hussein Australian Wheat Board (AWB) grain scandal?
 Although AWB, and by extension the Australian Government, was not the only entity to be implicated in the oil-for-food scandal, this unthinkable act earned notoriety in Australian political consciousness.

 29 October 1993: Graham Schorer of Golden Messenger Courier Service and I were still having problems sending faxes between our respective offices.
 This Telstra internal FOI document K01489, confirms that while Telstra were testing my Mitsubishi fax machine (using the office of Golden Messenger as the testing base – see this exhibit is still to be located) which notes: